CleverCloud/yjs-pulsar/README.md

     ```

 3.  **Create a `.env` file:**
-    Copy the `.env.example` file to `.env` and fill in your Pulsar connection details.
+    Copy the `.env.template` file to `.env` and fill in your Pulsar and S3 connection details.
     ```bash
-    cp .env.example .env
+    cp .env.template .env
     ```

-    Your `.env` file should look like this:
+    Your `.env` file should include the following variables for Pulsar and S3:
     ```
     # Server Configuration
     PORT=8080